datacommonsorg/docsite/bigquery/query_more_complex.md

 ---
 layout: default
-title: More Complex Queries
+title: More complex queries
 nav_order: 3
-parent: DC to BQ Sample Queries
-grand_parent: BigQuery
+parent: Query with SQL/BigQuery
 ---

-# Query Category: More Complex Queries
+# More complex queries

-### Places matching some criterion
+### List places matching some criterion

-As an example, listing the European equivalent (aka [NUTS 3](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics)) geos with < 2.1 fertility rate:
+As an example, list the European equivalent (aka [NUTS 3](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics)) places with < 2.1 fertility rate:

 ```sql
 WITH ChildPlace AS (